Irwin Shaw: Drama

-Novels and Miniseries
+Novels and miniseries

 The Young Lions, Shaw's first novel, was published in 1948.
 Based on his experiences in Europe during the war, the novel was very successful and was adapted into a 1958 film.
 Shaw was not happy with the film, feeling it soft-pedaled some of the serious issues from his book, but it did well at the box office.

+In 1950 Shaw published Report on Israel, a journalistic book dealing with the situation in the state around the time of its founding with photographs by Robert Capa.

 Shaw's second novel, The Troubled Air, chronicling the rise of McCarthyism, was published in 1951.
 He was among those who signed a petition asking the U.S. Supreme Court to review the John Howard Lawson and Dalton Trumbo convictions for contempt of Congress, resulting from hearings by the House Committee on Un-American Activities.
 Accused of being a communist by the Red Channels publication, Shaw was placed on the Hollywood blacklist by the movie studio bosses.
 In 1951 he left the United States and went to Europe, where he lived for 25 years, mostly in Paris and Switzerland.
 He later claimed that the blacklist "only glancingly bruised" his career.
 During the 1950s he wrote several more screenplays, including Desire Under the Elms (based on Eugene O'Neill's play) and Fire Down Below (about a tramp boat in the Caribbean).

 While living in Europe, Shaw wrote more bestselling books, notably Lucy Crown (1956), Two Weeks in Another Town (1960), Rich Man, Poor Man (1970) (for which he would later write a less successful sequel entitled Beggarman, Thief) and Evening in Byzantium (made into a 1978 TV movie).

-Rich Man, Poor Man was adapted into a highly successful ABC television miniseries with six 2-hour episodes shown for February 1 to March 15, 1976.
-The series ranked third in the seasonal Nielsens and garnered twenty-three Emmy nominations.
-A further adaptation, which Shaw had very little to do with, Rich Man, Poor Man--Book II was aired from September 21, 1976, to March 8, 1977.
+Rich Man, Poor Man was adapted into a highly successful ABC television miniseries with six two-hour episodes which aired from February 1 to March 15, 1976.
+The series ranked third in the seasonal Nielsens and garnered 23 Emmy nominations.
+A further adaptation, which Shaw had very little to do with, Rich Man, Poor Man--Book II, aired from September 21, 1976, to March 8, 1977.
 This was not as successful as the first.
-There was a third sequel Beggar Man, Thief in 1978, which belatedly included the Jordache's sister Gretchen who had been a prominent character in the original book.
+There was a third sequel Beggar Man, Thief in 1978, which belatedly included the Jordaches' sister Gretchen who had been a prominent character in the original book.

 His novel The Top of the Hill (1979) was made into a TV movie about the Winter Olympics at Lake Placid in 1980, starring Wayne Rogers, Adrienne Barbeau, and Sonny Bono.

-His last two novels were Bread Upon the Waters (1981) and Acceptable Losses (1982).
+His last two novels were Bread Upon the Waters (1981), a realist novel dealing with the socioeconomic conditions of 20th-century New York, and Acceptable Losses (1982).